How to handle Cypress Asynchronous Behavior?

 What is Cypress Asynchronous Behavior?

-The difference between a client’s synchronous and asynchronous calls to a server is illustrated below.
+The difference between both is illustrated below.

 difference between a clients synchronous and asynchronous calls to a server